oasis-tcs/openc2-oc2ls/oc2ls.md

 to transport the data.
 JADN provides a tool for developing information models, which can be used to define and generate physical data models, validate information instances, and enable lossless translation across data formats.
+Information modeling concepts are discussed in more detail in
+_Information Modeling with JADN_ [[IM-JADN-v1.0](#im-jadn-v10)].

 A JADN specification consists of:
  -  type definitions that comprise the information model, and